arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 * Configured Git *on your computer*.
 See [this module](https://education.arcus.chop.edu) to learn how.
 * The ability to edit .txt documents.
 Click [here](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file) for an introduction to editing text files using `nano`.

-If you would prefer to work through this module on your own computer, you can find a module on Bash 101 [here](link to bash 101 module).
+If you would prefer to work through this module on your own computer, we also have [module on Bash 101](/fill/in/path).

 **Learning Objectives**